Alv Jakob Fostervoll

 Alv Jakob Fostervoll (20 January 1932 – 15 June 2015) was a Norwegian politician for the Labour Party.
 He served as Norwegian Minister of Defence and Governor of Møre og Romsdal.

 Biography

 Fostervoll was born at Kristiansund in Møre og Romsdal, Norway.
 He attended the teachers college in Volda and worked as a school teacher prior to entering politics.
-He held various political position in Kristiansund municipality council from 1959 to 1969, serving as deputy mayor in the period 1967–1969.
+He held various political position in the municipal council for Kristiansund Municipality from 1959 to 1969, serving as deputy mayor in the period 1967–1969.
 From 1967 to 1969 he was also a member of Møre og Romsdal county council.